Making Earth’s Layers

 We only did half of the planet to be able to see the inside once it had dried, though it might be fun to do the whole planet and then cut it in half, before drying of course.

 This project was simple and fun.
-The kids had a blast making the Earths, and while store bought dough could be used, they had fun making the homemade version as well.
+The kids had a blast making Earth, and while store bought dough could be used, they had fun making the homemade version as well.

 We still have these on our science shelf and the kids still refer to them.
 I love doing these little projects and I hope your kids will find it interesting as well.